Why? Why? Lie! Deny!

 Finding Balance in the Chaos

-Milly would happily eat chocolate all day, never go out, and simply be around me and my husband if she could.
-That would mean losing all independence - including how to dress, wash, or change channels on the TV - and driving us completely mad.
+Milly would happily eat chocolate all day, never go out, and just be around me and my husband if she could.
+That would mean losing all independence and driving us completely mad.

 My Whys and Lies

-So I create a slightly different world, lie after lie after lie - or therapeutic fibbing!
+So I create a slightly different world, lie after lie after lie - therapeutic fibbing!

-And I always check in with myself asking: Why did I say that?
+I always check in with myself: Why did I say that?
 Why am I doing this?
 Why do I want her to do that?

-If the answer is because it helps me help her - to protect my energy, sanity, and boundaries - and if it isn’t unkind, then I go ahead.
+If the answer is because it helps me help her - to protect my energy, sanity, and boundaries - and if it isn’t unkind, I go ahead.
 Without guilt.
-Looking after myself allows me to look after her with love, not resentment or exhaustion.
+Looking after myself allows me to care for her with love, not resentment.

 Therapeutic Fibbing

 I’m lucky.
 Milly’s from a generation that respects doctors and the NHS.
-Most people can be persuaded this way: health worries make us all a bit vulnerable, and the idea of a caring GP works like magic.
+Health worries make us all vulnerable, and the idea of a caring NHS works like magic.

-I tell her he’s worried - even six years after she was widowed although she doesn’t remember how long she has been widowed - that she is doing so well without her husband after being with him for sixty years and that it’s important for her to socialise to keep her mind active.
-That he’s seen too many people fade, and he wouldn’t want that for her, especially as she’s doing so brilliantly.
+I tell her he’s worried - even six years after she was widowed - that she’s doing so well without her husband after sixty years of marriage and that it’s important to socialise.
+He’s seen too many people fade, and he wouldn’t want that for her.

 “How do you know?”